-The scan process includes the following phases:
+The analysis process includes the following phases:

-- During the clean phase, Fortify Static Code Analyzer removes files from previous translation of the project. - During the translation phase, you can see one translation section for each of the selected modules.
+- During the clean phase, Fortify Static Code Analyzer removes files from a previous translation of the project. - During the translation phase, you can see one translation section for each of the selected modules.
 You can modify the class path and all build parameters for each module separately.
 Fortify Static Code Analyzer translates source code identified in the previous screen into an intermediate format associated with the build ID.
-(The build ID is typically the project name.) - During the scan phase, Fortify Static Code Analyzer scans source files identified during the translation phase and generates analysis results in the FPR format. - 10.
-(Optional) To skip a scanning phase, clear the Enable clean, Enable translation, or Enable scan check box.
-For example, if the security content has changed but the project has not changed, you might want to disable the translation phase so that Fortify Static Code Analyzer scans the project without retranslating. - 11.
-Click Finish.
+(The build ID is typically the project name.) - During the scan phase, Fortify Static Code Analyzer analyzes the source files identified during the translation phase and generates analysis results in the FPR format.